The Crows’ Tale of Two Cities

 From the crows’ perspective, smaller units won’t provide safety in numbers so the crows will reconvene somewhere.
 But where?
 Will the new location cause trouble, too?

-Rochester could choose a middle way to solve their problem.
-In 2010 Penn State picked a location away from people where they wanted the crows to roost.
-Knowing that crows want to sleep with the lights on, they floodlit a remote set of trees and harassed the crows away from the center of campus.
-The crows moved to the floodlit site.
+Penn State University used to have a big crow problem in the center of campus.
+In 2009, with the help of crow expert Margaret Brittingham, they picked a location away from people where they wanted the crows to roost.
+Since crows want to sleep with the lights on, Penn State floodlit a remote set of trees and harassed the crows away from the people zone.
+The crows moved to the floodlit site and abandoned central campus.
+Not only that, the crows passed on information about the new roost from crow to crow year after year and continued to use the new roost, not the old one.
 Ta Dah!
 Read more at Penn State relocates its winter crows.

-Meanwhile thousands of crows visit Lawrence, Massachusetts every winter but as far as I can tell they have never been harassed there.
+Tens of thousands of crows visit Lawrence, Massachusetts every winter but as far as I can tell they have never been harassed there.
 Instead the roost is celebrated as a tourist attraction, described on the Winter Crow Roost website and YouTube channel.

 Nov.
 18, 2024: Join us for an unforgettable evening on Crow Patrol under clear skies (55°F, NW winds at 15 mph) as we explore the Merrimack River staging area east of Rt.
 495. Witness the incredible sight of American and Fish Crows vocalizing and converging into tree tops in a wild, dramatic display at the east end of Island Street.